rand3289/OutNet/readme.md

 * OutNetList and OutNetDir are capable of "opening a port in your router" via UPnP in order to be accessible from outside of your network.
 * In addition OutNetDir is capable of "opening" additional ports for your distributed services to accept connections.
+* OutNetList (and OutNetDir?) can also tell your services the "real/external" IP.
 * To support other distributed services OutNet provides a library for signature creation and verification using private and public key.
 (Your private key does not have to be shared with your other services???)